Religion in the United Arab Emirates: Judaism

-Since 2022, Judaism is experiencing a revival in the Emirates.

-There is a small Jewish community in the United Arab Emirates (UAE).
-One synagogue in Dubai has been open since 2008 and welcomes visitors.
 As of 2019, according to Rabbi Marc Schneier of the Foundation for Ethnic Understanding, there are about 150 Jewish families (3,000 Jews) living in the UAE who are free to practice their religion.
-The synagogue in Dubai is supported by the UAE, with the appointment of a Minister for Tolerance in 2016.
+The synagogue in Dubai, which opened in 2008, is supported by the UAE, with the appointment of a Minister for Tolerance in 2016.
 The Ministry of Tolerance led to the creation of the National Tolerance Programme and official recognition of the Jewish community in the UAE.

-As of June 2020 community is headed by, the president of the Dubai Jewish Community, Solly Wolf, and Rabbi Levi Duchman.
+As of June 2020 community is headed by the president of the Dubai Jewish Community, Solly Wolf, and Rabbi Levi Duchman.
 The community has Talmud Torah, Kosher Chicken Shechita and a permanent synagogue located in Dubai.

 IMPACT-se launched a report in January 2022 about religious tolerance in the United Arab Emirates.
-Though the organization denied finding any anti-Semitic or hateful content in the textbooks, which "generally met" UNESCO peace and tolerance guidelines, it did cite the missing education about the Jewish state and its history.
+Though the organization denied finding any hateful content in the textbooks, which "generally met" UNESCO peace and tolerance guidelines, it did cite the missing education about the Jewish state and its history.
 The textbooks in question reportedly taught about the 2020 Abraham Accords leading to the normalization of relations between the UAE and Israel, but skipped Israel in maps or education on the event of Holocaust.
+Since 2022, Judaism is experiencing a revival in the Emirates.

-Another synagogue was built Abu Dhabi in 2023, alongside a mosque and a church, as part of the Abrahamic Family House.
+On 16 February 2023, the Moses Ben Maimon Synagogue was built in Abu Dhabi as part of the Abrahamic Family House, alongside the Imam Al-Tayeb Mosque and St. Francis Church.